 The caves are vast and go very far down into the rock of Gibraltar.
 It used to be thought that the monkeys arrived to Gibraltar through the caves because they thought them to be never ending and connected to the top of Africa.
 However this isn't true, the monkey's were brought over by ships and pirates way back in the day.
 Stalagmites cover the ceiling and all of the caves were formed by nature and water over thousands of years.
 Today one of the large caves is used for classical concerts and has a nice stage and rock seats.

 They importance of the monkeys to Gibraltar goes back to the days Britain started its reign over the island.
 It was once said that when all the monkeys leave Gibraltar, so will all the British.
 Winston Churchill took this so seriously that he had 24 more monkeys brought to Gibraltar to ensure their existence.
 Today there are about 300.
 Churchill also wanted to protect them so he enlisted them all in the British army.
 The hospital that was built for soldiers on the island was built in such a way that no sunlight ever directly hit any of the windows to keep it as cool as possible.
 After they were enlisted, a wing of the hospital was solely for the health of the monkeys since they were able to receive the same health benefits as all the other human enlistees.
+As we headed towards the main part of the city, we saw the courts where John Lennon and Yoko Ono married as well as Sean Connery, twice.
+We drove down the same narrow windy roads that were filmed for the car racing scenes in James Bond when Sean Connery played 007.
+Many of the roads are very narrow and some used to be two way streets until a few years ago.
+This seemed ridiculous since cars park on both sides of the street leaving just enough room for a car to get by; our bus barely made it through, but to them it's no big deal of course.
+A common saying in Gibraltar is "bumpers are for bumping".

 For an two hours we had some free time to wonder around the beautiful city.
 It was weird being in a native English speaking country, and several times we would ask questions in Spanish.
 Thousands of Spanish workers cross the border daily to work so it was fine when it was someone Spanish but I thought it was more weird when people would come up and talk to us in Spanish since me and my friends talk in English to each other and don't look Spanish.